Notre Dame Hounds: Saskatchewan Junior Hockey League

-The Hounds have been noted for producing a large number of NHL alumni over many decades, such as Brind'Amour, Joseph, Wendel Clark, Vincent Lecavalier, and Morgan Rielly.
+The Hounds were noted for producing a large number of NHL alumni over many decades, such as Brind'Amour, Joseph, Wendel Clark, Vincent Lecavalier, and Morgan Rielly.
 More than one hundred former Hounds have been drafted to the NHL.
 During the 1985–86 NHL season, the Toronto Maple Leafs iced three former Hounds on one line, with the forward grouping of Clark, Gary Leeman, and Russ Courtnall being christened the "Hound Line".
 As it happened, the three had never played on a line with the Hounds, as Clark played defence until joining the Maple Leafs.
 The 2015 Stanley Cup Finals between the Chicago Blackhawks and Tampa Bay Lightning featured four Hounds alumni in Lightning coach Jon Cooper and defenceman Braydon Coburn and Blackhawks players Scott Darling and Brad Richards.
 In addition to NHL draft picks, many Hounds have gone on to play in the American National Collegiate Athletic Association (NCAA); nineteen members of the 1987–88 team—nearly the entire roster—were given NCAA scholarships.

-On February 18, 2025, the SJHL conditionally approved the relocation of the Junior A Hounds to Warman for the 2025-26 hockey season.
+In February 2025, the SJHL conditionally approved the sale and relocation of the Junior A Hounds to Warman.
+The league cited financial strains as the main factor in the sale of the storied team.
+The sale was completed in March and the team was re-branded as the Warman Wolverines ahead of the 2025–26 season.
+Despite giving up the Junior A team, the school actually expanded its hockey program by adding AA boys and girls teams.

 Abuse allegations

 Since 2021, the Hounds organization has been the subject of allegations of physical and sexual abuse by players who attended Notre Dame College and played hockey there in the 1980s.
 Todd Tisdale, whose brother Tim had starred for the Hounds in 1986, made the first public allegations in late 2021.
-Tisdale has described a culture of hazing at the College, and accused officials there of ignoring and enabling physical and sexual violence.
+Tisdale described a culture of hazing at the College, and accused officials there of ignoring and enabling physical and sexual violence.
 Tisdale pursued an apology from the school in the 1990s and in 2018 filed a statement of claim against the school; he re-filed in 2022, adding a second student to the claim.
 Other students who participated in the program in the 1980s followed suit with public allegations, including Kenny Wray and Jason Duckworth.